zderApfel/RoU/README.md

 *"An easier experience, but still challenging"*

 * Main character respawns
-* "Tired", "Bleeding", and "Poisoned" effects are disabled
+* "Tired" and "Poisoned" effects are disabled
 * Health regenerates to 30% over time
 * Extra starting attribute points